zxyang/cordova-plugin-clientcertificate/README.md

-# Cordova Client Certificate Plugin
+# Cordova Client Certificate authentication support plugin

-Plugin that uses a client certificate for authentication.
+Plugin that uses a client certificate for authentication, with special `myp12` file association as described below.

 This plugin uses iOS implementation and API based on: [`mwaylabs/cordova-plugin-client-certificate`](https://github.com/mwaylabs/cordova-plugin-client-certificate)